gmnenad/CalculatorNotepad/README.md

     - note that `if` also has normal `if(condition) true_expression_block else false_expression_block;` variant
     - this functional **single line format** exist for some other functions like `while`, `for` etc
     - for single-line functions like `fib(x)` this functional form is more suitable
-- condition `x≤1` uses 'less than equal' sign, which is alternative to using '<='
+- condition `x≤1` uses 'less or equal' sign, which is alternative to using '<='
     - CalculatorNotepad support **alternative symbols** and Greek letters for most suitable functions and operators
-    - examples are ≡/==, ≠/== , ≥/>=, ≤/<=, π/pi , √/sqrt , ∑/sum, ∏/product, ∫/integral, ∩/vIntersect, ‼/!!
+    - examples are ≡/==, ≠/== , ≥/>=, ≤/<=, π/pi , √/sqrt , ∑/sum, ∏/product, ∫/integral, ∩/vIntersect, ....
+    - there is even option in Menu/Options to 'Automatically replace known symbols' (disabled by default), which would replace 'sqrt' with '√' etc
 - `fib(1000)` is example of using user defined function, which is used same as any integrated function
     - in this case x=1000 is large number for fibonacci function which would need ages to compute if this was written in normal language like C# ( without some form of dynamic programming, such naive recursive solution would call `fib` function around 2^x times )
-    - but CalculatorNotepad is using **automatic cache** for function results, so even recursive solutions would complete in same time as (often mush more complicated) non-recursive functions
+    - but CalculatorNotepad is using **automatic cache** for function results, so even recursive solutions would complete in same time as (often mush more complicated) non-recursive functions.
+This case needed just 6ms.
-- `fib(2000)` is example where function result in infinite result (∞), since actual result is larger than 10^308 limit for 'double' precision floating number
+- `fib(2000)` is example where function result in infinite (∞), since actual result is larger than 10^308 limit for 'double' precision floating number
     - this can be overcome by changing **default number format** in Menu\Options from 'Double 64-bit' to either 'Quad 128-bit' or 'MPFR' ( both Quad and MPFR can support huge exponent values)
     - alternative is to use **number literal suffix** for specific number type:  suffix 'm' means that number will be MPFR, and suffix 'q' means than number will be Quad
-        - advantage of using number type literals is that it i spossible to mix different types
+        - advantage of using number type literals is that it is possible to mix different types
         - note that CalculatorNotepad is doing automatic casting : Double > Quad > MPFR
         - that means any operation involving double and Quad will have Quad result, and any operation involving Double/Quad and MPFR will have MPFR result
         - it is similar to how C++/C# languages automatically cast int to double if 1+2.0 is used